zapata-engineering/orquestra-quantum/README.md

 We use [Google-style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) docstring format.
 If you'd like to specify types please use [PEP 484](https://www.python.org/dev/peps/pep-0484/) type hints instead adding them to docstrings.

-There are codestyle-related [Github Actions](.github/workflows/style.yml) running for PRs, all of which should be made to `main`.
+There are codestyle-related [Github Actions](.github/workflows/style.yml) running for PRs.

 - If you'd like to report a bug/issue please create a new issue in this repository.
-- If you'd like to contribute, please create a pull request.
+- If you'd like to contribute, please create a pull request to `main`.

 ### Running tests